bluedragon1221/papa_stories/md/21_A_Date_with_Eternity.md

 ---
 title: A Date with Eternity
+lesson: Be cheerful in the face of adversity
 ---

 I was in my junior year of the engineering program at Brigham Young